mathewlewallen/awesome-free-tools/contributing.md

 - The icons (emojis) should go after the description.
 There is a reference table at the top of the README file.

+- ONLY add your app or make any changes to the README.md file.
+All other files are auto-generated.

+- To add a new category, just make it following the rules for the other ones in the file.
+DO NOT change anything in the Table of Contents as it is auto-generated.
+After you make a new category, it will be automatically added in the contents later on.

 ## Adding something

 You'll need a [GitHub account](https://github.com/join)!